How To Renew Your Insurance License In Louisiana

 There is no requirement to take another exam from the state, though depending on the format of your continuing education, it is possible that you may take a short knowledge test at the end of the course to be sure that you understand important insurance concepts, laws, and regulations.

-Louisiana requires that resident individual licensees complete twenty-four (24) credit hours of continuing education every two year renewal period.
-Three (3) of those hours must be in the subject of consumer protection.
-Those with licenses in Property and/or Casualty lines must take three (3) hours in flood education.
+The State of Louisiana requires that resident individual licensees complete twenty-four (24) credit hours of continuing education every two-year renewal period.
+Three (3) of those hours must be in the subject of ethics.

 Note: It is recommended to complete all continuing education credits thirty (30) days prior to the expiration date of the license.
 This will give the CE provider time to report the successful completion to the department of insurance.
 Your CE courses can be taken any time within your license term